esper-io/dev-docs/docs/home/devconsole/device-template/index.md

 Afer choosing the app mode, choose the apps that you would like to have installed on your device during provisioning.

 You may choose from install apps that are-
 1. Preloaded apps - There are many preloaded apps packaged with android devices.
-Approve these apps to show up on your device after provisioning by adding their package name in the following section-
+Approve these apps to show up on your device after provisioning by adding their package name in the following section:

 ![Preloaded apps](../../assets/OLD_DASHBOARD/preloaded-apps-template.png)